MAN OF STEEL

 Henry Cavill cuts a handsome and buffed figure in the Superman suit.
 The problem with the role is that it only rarely grants him the opportunity to do any acting (as opposed to throwing things around).
 The few scenes where he does the scene where he is questioned in military custody being the one standout he opens up with the handsome sincerity that Christopher Reeve did so well.
 All that seems missing is Reeves boyscout earnestness and twinkle this is a role that Cavill seems to be playing with an intent seriousness.
 I think Amy Adams is an enormously talented actress who is going to do some amazing things in time to come.
 She gives the role of Lois a perkiness and cheer.
 I still have it over for Teri Hatchers flaky Lois in Lois and Clark: The New Adventures of Superman (1993-7) but at least Amy Adams gives us more of the Lois the comic-books independent, determined go-getter rather than the confused Meg Ryan-modelled modern girl that Hatcher turned her into.
 The best screen characterisation of Lois however still remains the Dana Delany-voiced version in the animated Superman (1996-2000).

-Zack Snyder and Henry Cavill next made Batman V Superman: Dawn of Justice (2016), which kicked off a crossover series between characters in the DC universe and was followed by Suicide Squad (2016), Wonder Woman (2017) and the upcoming Justice League (2017), along with a slate of other announced properties.
+Zack Snyder and Henry Cavill next made Batman V Superman: Dawn of Justice (2016), which kicked off a crossover series between characters in the DC universe and was followed by Suicide Squad (2016), Wonder Woman (2017) and Justice League (2017), along with a slate of other announced properties.

 (Nominee for Best Actor (Henry Cavill) at this sites Best of 2013 Awards).